 xiv.
 The Company has maintained proper records of transactions and

 contracts in respect of shares and other securities and timely entries

 have been made therein.
 The investments are held by the Company in its

 xv.
-The Company has given corporate guarantees aggregating to Rs.
+The Company has given corporate guarantees by way of pledging its

-25. The management is of the opinion that the terms and conditions there of are not prima facie
+the opinion that the terms and conditions there of are not prima facie

 xvi.
 The Company has raised new term loans during the year.
 To the best